tkeskita/snappyLayerTests/test_result_analysis.md

 ## Data

 [Background, boundary conditions and code to run the tests](./README.md)

+---

+Decreased simpleFoam `U` equation relaxation from 0.8 to 0.7 and added `p` relaxation 0.3 to `fields` section in `relaxationFactors`.
+This was done, since tests with larger meshes (increased surface refinement by 2 levels) turned out to be unstable in roughly 50% of tests.
+With the modifications above, only one out of 19 large mesh tests exhibited mild divergent behavior.
+It seems that relaxation of solution is important for fine meshes when using a mesh generated with the current SnappyHexMesh settings.

+---

 Results with simpleFoam solver (un)stability testing, using maximum of max(mag(U)) from iterations 30-200 as a measure of unstability.
 This